 It Happened Like This is a coming of age memoir that takes readers on an intimate journey into adulthood, and into the depth and comfort of wilderness.
 The story explores what it means to find both a physical home and a home within ourselves, and how loving a place, like loving a person, can be both enthralling and heart-breaking.
 The highs and lows of a life of love, loss, risk and hope are played out in the Alaskan wilderness.

 February 7 — Anchorage.
 Kinley’s Restaurant.
-Noon-1pm.
-Presentation and slide show in conjunction with Alaska Professional Communicators.
-Open to the public.
+Presentation and slide show.

 “You won’t find a better marriage proposal, or bear encounter, or life lesson from a mother moose, than the ones hiding in these pages.
 I loved this book for its honesty and gravity, for its fresh, buoyant language and keen storytelling.
 Every page embraces mystery, uncertainty, and grace and contains at least one sentence that’s a perfect gem.
 Adrienne Lindholm is a welcome new voice to Alaska literature.”

 —Kim Heacox, author of Jimmy Bluefeather and Rhythm of the Wild